 Greek T-Shirts: You can't leave Greece without

-an Athens 2004 T-shirt even if it is 2012.
+an Athens 2004 T-shirt even though that was many years ago.
 If you are lucky you may even

 find an Athens 96 Olympic T-shirt which is now a

 collector's item since the Olympics ended up going

 to Atlanta that year.
 You can get

 many other unique styles of Greek t-shirts, hats and other tourist stuff at

 Shop at 107 Adrianou street

 on the corner where Hill and